FRC-1721/software-lessons/docs/presentations/Learning_Git.md

 Version Control Software allows software developers (Yes, you) to manage and _work together_ when developing large, complex codebases.

+Working as a team is one of the most difficult parts of software development, actually learning the code is difficult too but any project is much harder if you are the only one working on it.

 ## Examples of Version Control Software